 The Michigan State Police (MSP) administer the School Safety Grant.

 The purpose of the School Safety Grant program is to purchase equipment and/or technology which will improve the safety and security of school buildings, students and school staff.
 The goal of this program is to create a safer school environment through equipment and technology enhancements.

 The Michigan State Police (MSP) received 407 applications, which were requesting $69 million.
-The agency announced this week that it is giving the $25 million to 114 school districts, 42 private schools, 22 charter schools and 10 regional districts.
+The agency announced it is giving the $25 million to 114 school districts, 42 private schools, 22 charter schools and 10 regional districts.